Import Source: Joomla

 Potassium Sorbate Post-MLF

-MEMBERS ONLYIf your primary fermentation (sugar to alcohol) is complete you shouldn’t have to add any potassium sorbate to your wine.
-In fact, adding sorbate to wine after performing malolactic fermentation (ML) can cause an unwanted effect in the finished wine — potassium sorbate reacts negatively with lactic bacteria and results in a geranium-like off-odor.
-The
+If your primary fermentation (sugar to alcohol) is complete you shouldn’t have to add any potassium sorbate to your wine.
+In fact, adding sorbate to wine after performing malolactic fermentation (ML) can

 Rhône in a Box: Wine Kits

-MEMBERS ONLYA good winemaker understands not only his or her grapes and where and how they are grown, but also his or her techniques of elaboration and the greater context of the wine he is making.
-A winemaker will allow the wine to express itself without trying to mold it against its true nature, intervening only
+A good winemaker understands not only his or her grapes and where and how they are grown, but also his or her techniques of elaboration and the greater context of the wine

 I have about 30 gallons (114 L) of Cabernet Franc in 5-gallon (19-L) carboys that have a small yellow ring in the neck.
 Do you have any suggestions?

-MEMBERS ONLYThe dreaded “ring around the carboy” strikes again!
+The dreaded “ring around the carboy” strikes again!
 Quickie answer – your instincts are correct.
-I would rack to clean containers and, since you’ve already added SO2, and since I doubt your malolactic (ML) fermentation will reignite as a result, go ahead and give it about 10–20 mg/L total SO2.
-ML bacteria are notoriously difficult
+I would rack to clean containers and, since you’ve already added SO2, and since I doubt your

 How do I really know that my juice is Syrah, and are there Syrahs that don’t have that deep purple color?

-MEMBERS ONLYYou say you have a Syrah that is not purple, and how do you know it’s Syrah?
-To address your second question first, I would say you really have to trust your supplier unless you want to spend a lot of money playing detective (more on that presently).
-The first step I would take is
+You say you have a Syrah that is not purple, and how do you know it’s Syrah?
+To address your second question first, I would say you really have to trust your

 Award-Winning Red Winemakers Roundtable